ABTSoftware/SciChart.Wpf.Examples/Sandbox/CustomerExamples/Readme.md

 Demonstrates big data-sets in GridDataSeries3D using resampling (downsampling) in a SciChart WPF 3D Chart

+### Select Series on Hover

+Demonstrates how to use the Custom ChartModifier API to perform a hit-test and set Series.IsSelected on mouse hover

 ### Scrollbars above Axis

 Demonstrates how to place a scrollbar above an axis in a SciChart WPF Chart